A Genetic Algorithm-based Framework for Learning Statistical Power Manifold: Methodology

 Hence, to calculate the power of a test, we need the distribution of test statistic when the alternative hypothesis is true.
 Obtaining the non-null (alternative) distribution of the test statistic is not always easy.

 However, for a given set of values of the parameters $\boldsymbol{\theta}$ given the values of the parameters, power can be estimated using the following simulation-based approach.
 For some given (non-zero) values of the parameters, simulate the sample observations using these values and probability distribution $F$.
-For instance, in case of a multiple linear regression, it can be done by using the model equation.
-This generated data is from the model when null hypothesis of no-difference is false.
+For instance, in the case of multiple linear regression, it can be done by using the model equation.
+This generated data is from the model when the null hypothesis of no difference is false.
 Using this data, estimate the model parameters and test the hypothesis of interest.
-If the null hypothesis is rejected when it is false then these are the events which count towards the power of the test.
-Perform this simulation some large number of times then the power can be estimated as the relative frequency of rejections of null hypothesis.
+If the null hypothesis is rejected when it is false then these are the events that count towards the power of the test.
+Perform this simulation a large number of times then the power can be estimated as the relative frequency of rejections of the null hypothesis.
 The process is outlined in Algorithm \ref{alg:pfvo}.